 Where to Stay While Visiting Mountain Pine Ridge

 Properly exploring, and enjoying, all that the Mountain Pine Ridge Forest Reserve has to offer may require a stay longer than just one day.
 In that case, eco-lodges like Gaia Riverlodge and Hidden Valley Inn & Reserve can help you make your experience as memorable as possible.

-At Gaia, thatch-roof cabanas allow marvellous views of the Five Sisters Falls.
-Small and intimate, this stylish open-air lodge sits perched above Privassion Creek and offers a number of packages that will help make planning your exploration of the Mountain Pine Ridge completely stress free.
+At Gaia, thatch-roof cabanas allow marvelous views of the Five Sisters Falls.
+Small and intimate, this stylish open-air lodge sits perched above the falls and offers a number of packages that will help make planning your exploration of the Mountain Pine Ridge completely stress-free.

 Meanwhile, at Hidden Valley Inn, a 2022 Trip Advisor Traveler’s Choice Destination and forested haven, enjoy the sweet smell of the pine trees while you unwind before heading out to witness the best of what Belize has to offer.

 As travelers, we live for the moments that we end up cherishing for a lifetime.
 The Mountain Pine Ridge Forest Reserve grants us just that.
 Have you had the pleasure of visiting yet?